 American Express Merchant Financing

-These offers are exclusively for American Express credit card users, AMEX will offer a lump sum of money to the borrower and you can repay the amount from your credit card transactions.
+These offers are exclusively for American Express credit card users, AMEX will offer a lump sum of money to the borrower.
+You can repay the amount from your credit card transactions.

-From the financial crisis caused by lack of unpaid customers’ invoices to lack of money generated because of the dips in the seasonal sale, working capital can help fix any financial crisis.
+From the financial crisis caused by lack of unpaid customers’ invoices to the lack of money generated because of the dips in the seasonal sale, the working capital can help fix any financial crisis.

-So, compare the rates and interests of the most compatible loans to find the best suited one for your small business.
+Compare the rates and interests of the most compatible loans to find the best solution for your small business.

 Merchant Advisors is determined to provide fast track funding and loan approval by keeping the demands and nature of business in mind.
-Working capital funding don’t ask for collateral so the APR and interest rate will be a bit higher for these loans.
+The working capital loan lenders don't ask for collateral, so the APR and interest rate will be a bit higher.